 Four hours.
-Prerequisite: One year of college-level coursework and successful completion of coursework that satisfies Effective Communication SLOs A and B. The course surveys the historical development of Europe from 1815 to 2000, covering the main historical events on the continent in a comparative context.
+Prerequisite: One year of college-level coursework.
+The course surveys the historical development of Europe from 1815 to 2000, covering the main historical events on the continent in a comparative context.
 Topics covered include the Revolutions of 1830 and 1848, Italian and German unification, the impact of imperialism and nationalism on European politics and identity, the rise of liberalism, socialism, communism, and fascism as political and socioeconomic systems, World War I, the Russian Revolutions, World War II and the Holocaust, the Cold War, the collapse of the Eastern Bloc and the Soviet Union, European reunification, and the wars in the former Yugoslavia.
-Gen Ed: SW, Ql, EC-C